thaining7/Burger-Todo/README.md

-# Project Title
+# Eat-Da-Burger!

-#### Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 https://burger-todo.herokuapp.com/

-# Motivation
+## Description

-#### This application demonstrates CRUD database operations
+This application demonstrates CRUD database operations

-# Tech Used
+## Tech Used

 * JavaScript
 * MVC structure